Overview of accounting and finance: what is it?

 What are the benefits of work experience?

 There are many benefits that stem from undertaking work experience with a company.
-Carry on reading to see what they are.
+Carry on reading to see

 - Develop key technical and soft skills that you can list on your CV